 Cirrhosis (Chronic Liver Disease)

-Jefferson has had a long tradition of outstanding success in the treatment of patients with all forms of acute and chronic liver disease.
+Jefferson Health has a long tradition of outstanding success in the treatment of patients with all forms of acute and chronic liver disease.
 Our hepatologists, physicians who specialize in the treatment of diseases of the liver, are experienced in diagnosing and treating cirrhosis through a full range of medical and surgical options.
-Our specialists in liver disease will provide personalized care with the goal of reducing damage to your liver, which may include medication therapy or treatment for alcohol dependence if necessary.
+Our specialists will provide personalized care with the goal of reducing damage to your liver, which may include medication therapy or treatment for alcohol dependence if necessary.

 If damage to your liver cannot be controlled, a liver transplant may be necessary.
-Jefferson is home to the longest continuously active liver transplantation program in the Philadelphia area, in fact, the first liver transplant in the Delaware Valley was performed at Jefferson.
+Jefferson Health is home to the longest continuously active liver transplantation program in the Philadelphia area, in fact, the first liver transplant in the Delaware Valley was performed at Jefferson Health.